sudheshnak-12/EEA-Networking101/Week 1-Python/Readme.md

 ### Python Syntax
 - Objects and Data Structures
-- Chained Comparison Operators ( Not an Assignment, Just for Practice )
+- Chained Comparison Operators ( Not an Assignment, Just run the cells )
 - Statements
 - Functions and Methods